Prerequisite Setup

 ];

-By default, when an attribute being validated is not present or contains an empty string, normal validation rules, including custom extensions, are not run.
+By default, when the attribute is missing or an empty string, normal rules that rely on custom extensions are not executed.
 For example, the unique

 $rules = ['name' => 'unique:users,name'];